d3v-t00Lz/pymarshal/README.rst

    # Rather than using the Golang "tag" syntax, simply create a
    # '_marshal_key_swap' and '_unmarshal_key_swap' dict in your class,
    # and any re-named keys will be swapped before being passed to the
-   # class constructor or before
+   # class constructor or before being marshalled to JSON

    from pymarshal import *